 These newly introduced crops grew well in the New Zealand climate and could be harvested several times a year.
 Many of the traditional foods were set aside and much of the knowledge associated with harvesting and cultivating them disappeared.

 As Māori became a largely urbanised people after the Second World War, they began to buy most of their food instead of purchasing basics such as flour and sugar, and hunting and harvesting the rest.
 However, they also adapted and combined traditional and introduced foods to develop distinctive new dishes.

 The potato was introduced to Māori in the 1780s by visiting sailors.
 It was easier to grow than kūmara and became established throughout the country.
-Because it helped feed war parties, some historians have suggested that the New Zealand wars of the 1840s (sometimes called the ‘musket wars’) be renamed the ‘potato wars’.
+Because it helped feed war parties, some historians have suggested that the New Zealand wars of the 1810s to 1830s (sometimes called the ‘musket wars’) should be renamed the ‘potato wars’.
 Early potatoes looked different from modern varieties.
 In 1999 Massey University began a project to increase production of these heritage varieties.

 Potatoes were easier to grow than kūmara, and pigs could be fattened quickly.
 Pork, pūhā and potatoes became a new staple meal for Māori.
 This meal, called the boil-up, is popular amongst Māori today, as a large pot can be prepared to feed big families or crowds of visitors.

 Both pork and bacon bones are popular ingredients but other meats such as brisket or sausages can be substituted, and pumpkin, kūmara, kamokamo (sweet marrow) and watercress can be added.
 Flour and water dumplings called doughboys can be placed on top of the boil-up and steamed before serving.

 Corn and maize grew easily and Māori soon applied their traditional cooking and preservation methods to them, producing dishes such as kānga pirau (fermented corn).
 It looked like porridge and had a very strong aroma.